ammarkandel/Order-From-Restaurants/README.md

 # HTML-CSS3-Capstone-Project

-### This project build with pure html and css3.
-The idea is about order food from restaurants near user.
-It is full responsive for all devices.
+### This project built with pure HTML and CSS3.
+It was fully responsive for all devices.
+The idea is to order food from restaurants near the user.
+The project has three pages ( home page, search page and details page ).

 ![screenshot](images/img.png)